 Lateral Elbow Pain

 The most common term for pain on the outside of the elbow is Tennis Elbow (Llateral Epicondylitis).
 However there are a number of other causes of lateral elbow pain which should be considered as well as acute elbow injuries such as ligament sprains and fractures.
-Other potential causes of pain on the outside of the elbow include referred pain, radial tunnel syndrome, synovitis, bursitis and osteochondritis dissecan.
+Other potential causes of pain on the outside of the elbow include referred pain, radial tunnel syndrome, synovitis, bursitis and osteochondritis dissecans.

 Tennis Elbow is a general term used to describe outer elbow pain.
 The most common causes are inflammation or degeneration of the tendon where the wrist extensor muscles insert into the elbow.
 This can occur from sports, like tennis, and other activities that put stress on the elbow muscles.
 It is also known as lateral epicondylitis or extensor tendinopathy.

 Radial tunnel syndrome or radial nerve entrapment as it is sometimes called is when the radial nerve gets compressed or restricted in the tunnel it passes through.
 This elbow injury is more often caused by rotation of the wrist/lower arm rather than repetitive extension like tennis elbow, but the symptoms of both these injuries can be similar.

 Osteochondritis Dissecans is a fragmentation of the cartilage and sometimes the underlying bone within a joint.
 This is common in adolescents as the ends of the bones are not yet fully hardened.
 This elbow injury can be caused and exacerbated by throwing sports, so resting from this activity can help to ease the pain.
 Read more on the symptoms, causes and treatments.